 Schuller grew up in Romania and Germany and lives since 1999 in the Netherlands.
 She studied Visual Communication at the Academy of Art and Design, Offenbach am Main (D).
 Before she started her own studio, she worked at CartlidgeLevene Design, London (UK) and Irma Boom Office, Amsterdam (NL).

 Besides working on commissions for international clients, Schuller teaches information design and visual journalism and writes about the disciplines.
 She also writes essays and short stories and loves to interview interesting people.

 From 2001 to 2005, Schuller taught information design at the Willem de Kooning Academy, Rotterdam (NL).
-Currently she is teaching visual journalism and data research at the School for Journalism, HU University of Applied Sciences, Utrecht (NL)
+Currently she is teaching visual journalism and data research at the School of Journalism, HU University of Applied Sciences, Utrecht (NL)